SoftChef/cdk-iot-security/README.md

 ## Just-in-Time Provision

 JITP work flow is usually applied in a situation that the devices are not able to generate their own certificates.
-The senario would probably like the following: the service provider deploies the JITP construct and provides the API for the user client; the service provider creates registered CA; an user client get the generated device certificate through the API; the user client pass the device certificate to the device; the device connect to the AWS IoT through MQTT connection.
+The scenario would probably like the following: the service provider deploies the JITP construct and provides the API for the user client; the service provider creates registered CA; an user client get the generated device certificate through the API; the user client pass the device certificate to the device; the device connect to the AWS IoT through MQTT connection.
 Finally, the AWS IoT JITP service will be triggered and provision the expected resources.

+### Structure

 ![](./doc/jitp/JITP-AWS.png)

+#### Endogenous Components

+##### CA Registrator

+The NodeJS Lambda Function with the functionality of registering a CA certificate on AWS IoT.

+##### Verifiers Fetcher

+The NodeJS Lambda Function with the functionality of returning the names of the verfifiers.

+##### Device Certificate Generator

+The NodeJS Lambda Function with the functionality of generating the device certificate.

+#### Exogenous Components

+##### Vault

+The S3 Bucket provided by the user for storing the created CA certificate secerts, including certificate, private key, and public key, also the CA certificate ID and ARN.

+##### Verifiers

+The Lambda Function provided by the user for device verification.
+If must return a payload with the following format:

+    {
+        ...
+        "verified": "true", // or false
+    }

+If it returns ```{"verified": "true"}```, the Device Certificate Generator would complete the device certificate generation.
+Otherwise, the process is interrupted.

+##### API

+You can integrate your own API to the CA registrator, Device Certificate Generator, and Verifiers Fetcher for further utilization.

+### Flow

 ![](./doc/jitp/JITP.png)